Causes of death (hlth_cdeath)

 18.4.4.
 Validation of the coverage

-We use external sources such as the data of demographic events of the civil registry.
+We use external sources such as demographic event data from the registry office.

 18.5.
 Data compilation